Michael-Warner/Classification-IBM-HR-Analytics-Employee-Attrition-Performance/README.md

 ## Conclusion:

-It was suggested that the following measures to be implimented to improve the employees morale and to reduce their attrition rate:
+It was suggested that the following measures to be implemented to improve the employees morale and to reduce their attrition rate:
  * Career counseling and coaching for new employees
  * Stock Options for junior employees
  * Working time or workload adjustment